New mamas, allow me to share my newest revelation: I am letting go of the idea of balance.

 Some days will be for creation, some for nurturing, some for going forth boldly in the world, some for quietly rearranging the cabinets inside the home.
 These days, instead of attempting to do all these things in one day, I sit quietly in the morning and I ask.
 I ask the inner self, I ask the universe what I need to do that day.
 Where does my heart need to be?
 Who needs me most?
 And then I let the rest go.

-We can’t “do it all” at the same time ladies, and trying to do so— well.
-It creates anxiety, both for ourselves and our families.
+We can't “do it all" at the same time ladies, and trying to do so creates anxiety, both for ourselves and for our families.

 Let's shift our inner paradigm.
 Simply by staying present we are doing enough, more than enough.
 We don't need to balance all our passions and responsibilities into each day.

 Balance doesn't mean crossing off my entire list of goals, across all the categories of my life.
 Balance means presence.
 Balance means living through the heart.
 Balance means finding love everywhere, no matter what the task.

 Give yourself a gift of more peaceful mothering.
 Give up the quest for the perfect balance.
 It doesn't exist.
 All we have can do is to be present wherever we are.